by Allee Mead

 Bond in Tennessee advised partnering with schools, community members, health coalitions/councils, and other key stakeholders instead of trying to go it alone.
 She also recommended being flexible when working with schools: “School systems are limited in the time they can allot for these efforts, so being able to work with them on their timeline and within their schedule is of paramount importance.”

 Resources for Healthcare Providers

-- E-cigarettes and Youth: What Health Care Providers Need to Know, Centers for Disease Control and Prevention (CDC) publication from March 2019
+- E-cigarettes and Youth: What Health Care Providers Need to Know, Centers for Disease Control and Prevention (CDC) publication from March 2019 (no longer available online)

 - Outbreak of Lung Injury Associated with E-cigarette Use, or Vaping, CDC page for healthcare providers